osmandapp/web/main/docs/user/personal/tracks.md

 </gpx>
 ```

+To describe points, you can use the basic [tags available](https://github.com/osmandapp/Osmand/blob/a3b5c637955a5914421d391206c2efb6ee2dff47/OsmAnd-java/src/main/java/net/osmand/GPXUtilities.java#L2476-L2500) in OsmAnd, which you can add and edit directly in the application.
+Or you can use [custom tags](https://github.com/osmandapp/OsmAnd/blob/fd3a882477518bd19bc8550af331507ba48cfb68/OsmAnd-java/src/main/java/net/osmand/gpx/GPXUtilities.java#L1137-L1160) for the description.
+These tags cannot be edited in the application, you need to use a text editor.

+The official documentation of the gpx standard [here](https://www.topografix.com/GPX/1/1/#type_wptType).

 ### Locations along the route

-General settings such as adding a point to the track, editing, adding to markers, and others are similar to the settings for Favorite points.
-Read more in the [Favourites article](../personal/favorites.md).

 Waypoints, points of interest (POIs), Favorite points and Audio/video notes all refer to the concept of saving locations and routes in GPX (GPS Exchange Format).
+You can use the same tags to describe and edit them.

 [*Waypoints*](#add-waypoint) are individual points on a map or route.
 They are used to mark certain places that may be important for navigating or recording your travels.
 For example, you can create a waypoint on the map to indicate an important intersection or change of direction.

 [*Points of interest(POI)*](../map/point-layers-on-map.md#points-of-interest-poi) are places of special interest to the user.
 These can be landmarks, restaurants, hotels, gas stations, and other places of interest that the user wants to note or visit.

-[*Favorite Points*](../personal/favorites.md) are places that the user finds particularly important or interesting and saves to their list of favorite places.
+[*Favorite points*](../personal/favorites.md) are places that the user finds particularly important or interesting and saves to their list of favorite places.
 They can include any location that the user wants to easily find and return to later.

 [*Audio/video notes*](../plugins/audio-video-notes.md#gpx-file-with-waypoints).
 In GPX format, you can save audio and video recordings as waypoints.
 This allows you to associate media files to specific locations on the map or route.